General George Washington

 Declaration Chamber Here the Continental Congress sat from the date it convened, May 10, 1775, until the close of the Revolution, except when in 1776-7 it sat in Baltimore, and in 1777-8 in Lancaster and York, due to temporary occupation of Philadelphia by the British Army.
 Here, on June 16, 1775, George Washington accepted his appointment by Congress as General of the Continental Army.
 Here, on July 4, 1776, the Declaration of Independence was adopted, and on July 9, 1778, the Articles of Confederation and Perpetual Union Between the States were adopted and signed.
 Here, on November 3, 1781, twenty-four standards, taken at the surrender of Yorktown, were laid at the feet of Congress and His Excellency, the Ambassador of France.
 Here, on September 17, 1787, the Constitution of the United States of America was adopted and signed.

-Independence Hall, Philadelphia, PA, United States where he was
+Independence Hall, Philadelphia, PA, United States where they was

 In this building sat the first Senate and the first House of Representatives of the United States of America.
 Herein George Washington was inaugurated President March 4, 1793 and closed his official career when herein, also John Adams was inaugurated the second President of the United States March 4, 1797.

-Congress Hall, Philadelphia, PA, United States where he was
+Congress Hall, Philadelphia, PA, United States where they was

 Standing on this stone, on the balcony of Federal Hall April 3o.
 1789 George Washington took the oath as the first President of the Unites States of America